 Growing up I was quiet.
 I could spend hours doing my own thing and not miss being around others.
 I was a dreamer and a thinker.
 I read books because going on fictional adventures was so much better than ordinary life.
-I watched movies like they were happening to me.

 Being around other people was exhilarating and exhausting at the same time because the line between their emotions and mine blurred too easily.

 I preferred animals over humans as they were quiet and challenged me to apply my empathy in order to understand them.